romanzipp/Laravel-Twitch/README.md

 "romanzipp/laravel-twitch": "dev-master"
 ```

-Run composer update to pull down the latest version.
+Run composer update to pull the latest version.

 **If you use Laravel 5.5+ you are already done, otherwise continue:**